JohnsPortfoli0/Radar-Tracker/README.md

    `Figure 1`: Plots the true position of the target as well as the noisy measurements
-   `Figure 2`: Shows a recursive Kalman filter vs. MATLABs Kalman filter command vs. true position `Figure 3`: Shows combination Figure 1 and 2 `Figure 4`: Shows true position vs. MATLABs Kalman filter command vs. the output of the MATLAB Kalman filter command (sensor reconstruction reading)
+   `Figure 2`: Shows a recursive Kalman filter vs. MATLABs Kalman filter command vs. true position `Figure 3`: Shows combination Figure 1 and 2

-   NOTE: The sensor reconstruction reading is the predicted measurement computed from the estimated states.

 # Steps for Running the Simulink Demo
 Please download the `RadarSimulink.slx` file under "Project Items"